Rowton Heath and the Siege of Chester

 Next up is Morgan's Mount which was used as a gun platform.

 Carry on to Phoenix Tower, or as it is now known King Charles's Tower.
-This is open to the public, but has somewhat erratic opening times.
+Charles is supposed to have watched the defeat of his army at Rowton at this tower, he must have had excellent eyesight and a very long neck as it is impossible to see the Rowton battlefield from here.
+The Tower is open to the public, but has somewhat erratic opening times.

 Carry on in a clockwise direction to the Roman Gardens.
 Here you'll see where the breach occured.
 Small people will enjoy lining up the interpretation panel with the restored walls (purists will shudder at the musketeers wearing morion helmets).